Location: 129 Screven Street, Georgetown, S.C. 29440

 Phone: (843) 545-3014

-The Assessorīs Office is responsible for the assignment of values to all real estate properties and mobile homes; NOT the tax amounts.
+The Assessor´s Office is responsible for the assignment of values to all real estate properties and mobile homes; NOT the tax amounts.

 What This Office Does

-- Accept & process appeals of values generated by this office
+- Accept and process appeals of values generated by this office

-- Process and validate Legal Residence and Agriculture applications.
+- Process and validate applications for legal residence and agriculture

-- Provide property record cards (Shows sketch of buildings & other related information)
+- Provide property record cards (shows sketch of buildings and other related information)

-- Measure & appraise new construction for tax purposes
+- Measure and appraise new construction for tax purposes

-- Provide actual & potential rollback tax information
+- Provide actual and potential rollback tax information

-- Change mailing addresses for real property & mobile home owners as
+- Change mailing addresses for real property and mobile home owners as requested

-- Represents the County in real property & mobile home value appeals to the Board of Assessment Appeals
+- Represents the county in real property and mobile home value appeals to the Board of Assessment Appeals

 This Office Does NOT